easttennesseecc-star/Q-Top-Dog-IDE/LLM_AUTHENTICATION_PHASE2_SUMMARY.md

 ## How It Works

 ### User Journey
-1. User opens Q-IDE
+1. User opens Top Dog
 2. Navigates to LLM Setup → Auth tab
 3. Sees list of cloud providers
 4. Clicks "Sign In" for desired provider
 5. OAuth window opens (provider consent screen)
 6. User authenticates and grants permission
-7. Redirected back to Q-IDE automatically
+7. Redirected back to Top Dog automatically
-8. Token stored in `~/.q-ide/llm_credentials.json`
+8. Token stored in `~/.Top Dog/llm_credentials.json`
 9. Auth tab shows "✓ Signed in as [email]"
 10. Can now use provider for LLM tasks